American Silver Eagle

 The American Silver Eagle is the official silver bullion coin of the United States.
 It was first released by the United States Mint on November 24, 1986, and portrays the Goddess of Liberty in a design by Adolph A. Weinman that was originally used on the Walking Liberty half dollar from 1916 to 1947.

 The American Silver Eagle is struck only in the one-troy ounce, which has a nominal face value of one dollar and is guaranteed to contain one troy ounce of 99.9% pure silver.
 It is authorized by Title II of Public Law 99-61 (Liberty Coin Act, approved July 9, 1985) and codified as (e)-(h).
 Its content, weight, and purity are certified by the United States Mint.
+The melt value of each coin equals the current spot price of one troy ounce of silver, though retail prices typically include a dealer premium above spot.
 In addition to the bullion version, the United States Mint has produced a proof version and an uncirculated version for coin collectors.
 The Silver Eagle has been produced at three mints: the Philadelphia Mint, the San Francisco Mint, and the West Point Mint.
 The American Silver Eagle bullion coin may be used to fund Individual Retirement Account investments.